psychemedia/storytelling-notes/tom_tit_tot.md

 *The Folk-Lore Journal*, Vol. 7, No. 2, 1889, [pp. 135-163](https://archive.org/details/bub_gb_8PMRAAAAYAAJ/page/134/mode/2up).

-Eadward Cldd, *The Philosophy of Rumpelstiltskin* `[Read before the Folklore Society, 26th Febmaiy, 1889.]`
+Eadward Clodd, *The Philosophy of Rumpelstiltskin* `[Read before the Folklore Society, 26th February, 1889.]`

 IN the last annual EeporL of the Council to the Members uf this Society, the opinion is expressed that the end of its first decade marks a eonyenieiit point at which to paose and consider whether the work of collection of materials is, without being arrested, soffidently adranoed to justify the subject* ing of those materials to scientific treatment.

 Science, it is scarcely needful to say, is but another name for knowledge into which orderly arrangement is imported.
-It is concerned with the deducing of general principles from observntion and, where practicable, examination of things; and its method, at least in that branch which is known as applied science, is uniform, namely, to. examine, compare, and classify or systematise, with the object of getting at the significance of things.
+It is concerned with the deducing of general principles from observntion and, where practicable, examination of things; and its method, at least in that branch which is known as applied science, is uniform, namely, to examine, compare, and classify or systematise, with the object of getting at the significance of things.

-For the interest of these lies not in what they are, but in what they \ denote.
-Analysis is good, but it is of vahie only in the degree that it makes synthesis possible.
-It is the meaning at the heart of things which exdtes our quests unless we be content to remain mere makers of catdogaeBi doll pigeon-holers of facte, with never a thovght or care about their Import or relation.
-The valae of the matorialB with which our Society deals is becoming more and more obTions.
-That there is nothing "common or nneleani** that the folktale cryetaUices some thought or speculation of a remote past, and the folkwont some obscure custom, is our main task to show.
-Whether the story embodies man's serion«; reflections, or i.s the outcome of his idle, playful mood, it is tliis trivial or earnest purpose which wo seek to reach.
-Fortonately for the credit of a stady which is by many regarded aa frivolous, omr research brings as more often than not, and sometimes when least sospected, near some deposit of early though^ some Btrivings after a philosophy which embraces all life in one common origin and destiny; and in sympathy with instinctive feelings of the barbaric nature which are ultimately verified by reason and experience.
+For the interest of these lies not in what they are, but in what they denote.
+Analysis is good, but it is of value only in the degree that it makes synthesis possible.
+It is the meaning at the heart of things which excites our quests unless we be content to remain mere makers of catalogues, dull pigeon-holers of facts, with never a thought or care about their import or relation.
+The value of the materials with which our Society deals is becoming more and more obvious.
+That there is nothing "common or unclean," that the folktale crystallizes some thought or speculation of a remote past, and the folkwont some obscure custom, is our main task to show.
+Whether the story embodies man's serious reflections, or is the outcome of his idle, playful mood, it is this trivial or earnest purpose which we seek to reach.
+Fortonately for the credit of a study which is by many regarded aa frivolous, our research brings us more often than not, and sometimes when least suspected, near some deposit of early thought, some strivings after a philosophy which embraces all life in one common origin and destiny; and in sympathy with instinctive feelings of the barbaric nature which are ultimately verified by reason and experience.

-Such, then, is the justification for the work of our Society, such the answer to the question J)ic cnr hie — "Why are yon here?"
+Such, then, is the justification for the work of our Society, such the answer to the question *Dic cur hic* — "Why are you here?"

-Following on the Unes of a paper which I had the honour of reading before you some time a,?o, and in which, under the title of "The Philosophy of Pnnchkin," I sought to show what was the common idea at the root of the widespread tales grouped thereunder, namely, the belief in the separateness of the soul, or strength, or hearty or whatever else is regarded as the seat of life, from the body, the fate of the soul involving the fate of the body, I propose, in the ]>rescnt paper, to deal with another group of stories likewise embodying a primitive philosophy, to which the ^eut t ie title of "Rumpelstiltskin" may be conveniently given, being borrowed from the well-known story of that nemo in Grimm's Kinder und Eaua-marchenf of which the following is an outline:—
+Following on the lines of a paper which I had the honour of reading before you some time ago, and in which, under the title of "The Philosophy of Punchkin," I sought to show what was the common idea at the root of the widespread tales grouped thereunder, namely, the belief in the separateness of the soul, or strength, or heart, or whatever else is regarded as the seat of life, from the body, the fate of the soul involving the fate of the body, I propose, in the present paper, to deal with another group of stories likewise embodying a primitive philosophy, to which the generic title of "Rumpelstiltskin" may be conveniently given, being borrowed from the well-known story of that nemo in Grimm's *Kinder und Haus-märchen*, of which the following is an outline:—

+TO DO

 A poor miller who had a beautiful daughter, thought to make himself of more importance before his king by telling him that she could spin straw into gold.
 When the king heard this, he bade the man bring his daughter to the palace that her skill might he tcst<»<3.
 She was then locked up in a room filled with straw, given a spinningwheel, and ordered to spin all the straw into gold during the night, or lose her life.
 The lonely girl sat bewailing her fate» when the door suddenly opened, and a little roan stood before her.
 Leammg why she wept, he agreed to fulfil the task for her on her giving him her necklace; and in the morning, when the king came, he found the straw spun into gold.
 The sight of this increased his greed, and he shut the girl in a larger room, the straw in which she was to spin under the same threat.
-Again tlie little man eamc to her aid, tliis time receiving her ring in payment.
+Again the little man came to her aid, tliis time receiving her ring in payment.
 But when the task was laid upon her a third time) the mannikin woald help her only on her agredng to give him the first child whom she should bear the king after her mairiage.
 One year after this the child was bom, and when the little man came to claim it, the weeping mother offered him all the wealth of her kingdom to set her free from the bargain.
 At last, touchetl hy her grief, he agreed to let her keep the child if within three days she found out his name.
 Then the queen thought of all the names that she had ever heard, and pent far and wide to learn other names.
 But on the first day that the mannikin came, she said all the names that she knew, hut never the right one.
 And it was the same on the second day.
 Then on the third day a messenger came to her, saying that he conid find no new name, but that he had seen a funny little man dancmg round a fire in the forest, and shouting—

 "To-day I bake, to-morrow I sew,
 The next I'll have the yonsg Queen's child,